-The Council operates the 'Rapid' numbering system in rural areas and the Australasian numbering standards in urban areas.
-The Australasian street numbering standards are currently being reviewed.
+The Council allocates street and road numbers to properties within the District.
+In Waimakariri we use the 'Rapid' numbering system in rural areas and the Australasian numbering standards in urban areas.

 The Rapid numbering system is the standard method of rural property identification for New Zealand (Rapid stands for Rural Address Property Identification).